Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Experimental Results and Discussion

 \subsection{Separation of Clarinet and Piano Sounds}

-We recorded the same piece on clarinet and piano and ran our algorithm under the same conditions as for recorder and violin.
+We recorded the same piece on clarinet and piano {using the same set-up} as for recorder and violin, {except that the instruments were played in a rehearsal hall ($\mathit{RT}_{60}\approx\SI{1.4}{s}$)}. {The algorithm was also run} under the same conditions.
 The distribution of the results over random seeds $0,\dotsc,9$ is displayed in Figure \ref{fig:boxplot-cl}.
 The best-case results of our algorithm with a random seed value of $6$ as well as those for the algorithm from \cite{Duan08} (with again, the data downsampled to $\SI{22050}{Hz}$) are presented in Table \ref{tab:cl-piano}.

 The separation quality with our algorithm is much worse than the for recorder and violin, and representation of the piano is especially problematic.
 We have several explanations for this: